-Q. Is the program only for high school-aged students?
+Q. Is the program only for high school students?

-A. Yes, the program has been designed for high school-aged students to ensure that they have at least one year remaining in their academic career at the school.
+A. Yes, the program has been designed for high school students in grades 9 through 12 to ensure that they have at least one year remaining in their academic career at the school.
 This enables students to share the information they have learned and serve as peer mentors, when appropriate.